 There are some simple best practices regarding the use of blinds in the house.
 If you follow them, you can avoid issues related to the blinds to a large extent.
 Tugging too forcefully on the pull cord can damage the pull cord or the blind strings and hence you need to be gentle with it

-If you have kids or pets in the house, you should keep the blinds and their pull cords beyond their reach.
+If you have kids or pets in the house, you should consider child proof blinds.
 This will also minimize the damages.
 If the pull cord is loose or too long, you should consider shortening it.
 It can easily be done at home and is highly recommended.
 While mounting blinds after maintenance, ensure that these are mounted correctly and that the mounting brackets are firmly in place.
 You should also be more situationally aware.
 Blinds normally don’t handle moisture well and hence you should not install them in places such as bathrooms or kitchens.
 These simple practices can help increase the lifecycle of your blinds significantly.

 How to Fix Blinds That are Hard to Pull Up